MirrorNetworking/Mirror/CONTRIBUTING.md

 ### Suggesting Enhancements

 This section guides you through submitting an enhancement suggestion for this project, including completely new features and minor improvements to existing functionality.
-Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.
+Following these guidelines helps maintainers and the commgodot understand your suggestion and find related suggestions.

 Before creating enhancement suggestions, please check the list of enhancements suggestions in the issue tracker as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please include as many details as possible.